So you want to try the Keto diet on a college budget?

 Remove the idea that you have to eat 100% organic (do what you can!)

-- Stock up the low-carb veggies.
-Green vegetables are the best way to go, but some dining halls might also have veggies such as cauliflower, spaghetti squash, and zucchini.
+- Stock up on low-carb veggies.
+Green vegetables are the best way to go, but some dining halls might also have Keto-friendly veggies such as cauliflower, spaghetti squash, and zucchini.

-- Avoid juices and sodas and stick to water, and whole milk if you are looking to switch it up.
+- Avoid juices and sodas and stick to water, or whole milk if you are looking to switch it up.

 Buy seasonal produce

-You can get the freshest seasonal produce at your local farmers market, ensuring you’re getting the best quality and deal.
+You can get the freshest seasonal produce at your local farmers market, ensuring you’re getting the best quality and bang for your buck.

 Buy in bulk